 They’ll provide you with a map of the island with the scenic golf cart route highlighted, so you can just follow that.
 (You will likely not have cell service, so don’t rely on your Google Maps to work!).
 Following the scenic golf cart path will take you a little over an hour to complete.
 You will drive through the cute town and up around the hills for some amazing views.

-The Catalina Chimes tower sounds off every 30 minutes.
+The Catalina Chimes Tower sounds off every 30 minutes.
 You can go inside the chimes tower and climb up the small ladder to the top to check out the view!

 2. Eat Lunch in Town

 We received two restaurant recommendations from Catalina Island locals during our time there- Maggie’s Blue Rose Cantina and The Lobster Trap.
 We opted for Maggie’s Blue Rose Cantina- which did not disappoint!
 Although this Mexican restaurant in town was a bit pricey, the food was delicious and had big portion sizes.
-Definitely recommend!

-3. Drink on the Beach at Descanso Beach Club
+3. Hang Out at Descanso Beach Club

-Hanging out at Descanso Beach Club is one of the most popular things to do on Catalina Island, and it’s only a short walk past the Casino building.
+Hanging out at Descanso Beach Club is one of the most popular things to do on a Catalina Island day trip, and it’s only a short walk past the Casino building.
 There’s a bar and restaurant on the beach, a DJ on Saturday’s, and a swimming area in the ocean.
 It reminds me of a mix between Miami and a Las Vegas pool party, but there are families with kids there as well.
 Definitely great people watching!
 It gets crowded pretty quickly, so get down there and lay out a beach towel to save a spot.
 You can also rent a cabana that lives in a separate section of the beach, which would be much more relaxing and private if you are willing to pay the price (starts at $325 for the day).

 There are two main snorkel spots in the area- Dive Park by the Casino, and Lovers Cove.

-Dive Park: This spot is conveniently located right at the Casino, and there are stairs leading down into the ocean.
-This is a popular place for scuba divers as well, but for a day trip snorkeling is easier/faster.
+This spot is conveniently located right at the Casino, and there are stairs leading down into the ocean.
+This is a popular place for scuba divers as well, but for a Catalina day trip snorkeling is easier/faster.
 Keeping your spot at Descanso Beach Club as home base, you can rent a mask/snorkel from there for $8 for 2 hours and walk over to the Dive Park pretty quickly.
 When you walk down the stairs to enter the water, make sure that you jump in as the waves are coming in, NOT when they are going out.

-Other Catalina Island Day Trip Activities:
+Other Catalina Day Trip Activities

 Hopefully my Catalina day trip blog post has helped to inspire you to plan a trip, even if it is just for the day!
 It’s amazing how escaping the hustle and bustle of Los Angeles for the day to venture to Catalina Island makes you feel like you are on an exotic vacation, even though you are only an hour boat ride from the mainland!